SM 32x200 [2xM8] / N52 - magnetic roller

 Apart from immense power, neodymium magnets have the following advantages:

-- They do not lose power over time.
-After 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose their power (of the magnet).
+After about 10 years, their strength decreases by only ~1% (theoretically),

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,
+- In other words, thanks to the glossy nickel, gold, or silver finish, the element gains an visually attractive appearance,

-- They have very high magnetic induction on the surface of the magnet,
+- They exhibit very high magnetic induction on the surface of the magnet,

-- Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in many variants of shapes and sizes, which enhances their versatility in applications.
+- Thanks to the flexibility in shaping or the ability to adapt to specific requirements – neodymium magnets can be produced in a wide range of shapes and sizes, which amplifies their universality in usage.

 Disadvantages of neodymium magnets:

-- They are fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,
+- They can break as they are fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-Caution with Neodymium Magnets
+Handle with Care: Neodymium Magnets

-In the case of neodymium magnets, there is a strong magnetic field.
-As a result, it interferes with the operation of a heart pacemaker.
+Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
 However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.

 Never bring neodymium magnets close to a phone and GPS.

-Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.
+Magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.

-Studies show a small percentage of people have allergies to certain metals, including nickel.
+Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.